vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Interface/Unity Events/Method Requirements Workaround.md

-## UnityEvent method requirements: Workaround
+## Workaround for UnityEvent method requirements
 There are third-party UnityEvent implementations that support multiple properties.
 Use one if you are comfortable with the dependency.

 A built-in workaround is to serialize the data you want to pass from the UnityEvent in an intermediary.